redblockdev/RedBlock/README.md

 ![](./share/pixmaps/banner_unleashed.png)

-RedBlock Core (NOT RELEASED< CHAIN PARAMS WILL BE CHANGED) LAUNCH 10.20.2023
+RedBlock Core (NOT RELEASED!!
+CHAIN PARAMS WILL BE CHANGED) LAUNCH 10.20.2023
 ===========================